cuiaiyu/Text-to-Image-ReIdentification/README.md

-# Language-to-vision Re-Identification: A Re-Implementation of Multi-granularity Image-text Alignments
+# Language-to-vision Re-ID: An Unofficial Implementation of Multi-granularity Image-text Alignments
 (No longer actively maintained)
-- A __Pytorch__ (partial) re-implementation for a Text-to-image Re-ID algorithm
+- An __unofficial__ Pytorch (partial) re-implementation
 - This is an implementation of ICCV'19 paper [Improving Description-based Person Re-identification by Multi-granularity Image-text Alignments](https://arxiv.org/abs/1906.09610).
 Refer to the original paper and authors for details.
 ```
 @article{niu2020improving,